Robert Fico

-Robert Fico (/sk/; born 15 September 1964) is a Slovak politician and lawyer who has served as the prime minister of Slovakia since 2023.
+Robert Fico (Note: /ˈfi:t.sou/, FEET-soh; /sk/) (born 15 September 1964) is a Slovak politician and lawyer, who has served as the prime minister of Slovakia since 2023.
 Fico holds the distinction as the longest-serving prime minister in the country's history.
-His collective time in power spans over 12 years across four distinct mandates (2006–2010, 2012–2016, 2016–2018, and the current one since 2023).
+His collective time in power spans over 13 years across four distinct mandates (2006–2010, 2012–2016, 2016–2018, and the current one since 2023).
 He founded the left-wing political party Direction – Social Democracy in 1999 and has led the party since.
-His political positions have been described as populist, left-wing and conservative.
+His political positions have been variously described as populist, left-wing and conservative.

 First elected to parliament in 1992, he was appointed the following year to the Czechoslovak delegation of the Parliamentary Assembly of the Council of Europe.
 (Note: Fico was appointed during a brief window in 1993 when a body referenced as the "Czechoslovak delegation" or its immediate successor was still active at the PACE, representing the interests of the newly independent republics before their full, separate membership was formalized.)
-Following his party's victory in the 2006 parliamentary election, he formed his first Cabinet.
-After the 2010 parliamentary election, Fico served as an opposition member of parliament, effectively holding the position of the leader of the opposition.
-Following a motion of no confidence against the Iveta Radičová cabinet, Fico was re-appointed prime minister after leading Direction – Social Democracy to a landslide election victory in the 2012 parliamentary election, winning 83 seats and forming a government with an absolute majority in Parliament, the first such since 1989.
-In 2013, Fico declared his candidacy for the 2014 presidential election, but ultimately lost to his political rival Andrej Kiska in the second round of voting on March 29, 2014.
+Following his party's victory in the 2006 parliamentary election, he formed his first Cabinet, having secured 29.1% of the vote and 50 seats.
+After the 2010 parliamentary election, Fico served as an opposition member of parliament, effectively holding the position of the leader of the opposition, despite winning the most votes with 34.8% and securing 62 seats.
+Following a motion of no confidence against the Iveta Radičová cabinet, Fico was re-appointed prime minister after leading Direction – Social Democracy to a landslide election victory in the 2012 parliamentary election, winning 44.41% of the vote and 83 seats, forming a government with an absolute majority in Parliament, the first such since 1989.
+In 2013, Fico declared his candidacy for the 2014 presidential election, but ultimately lost to his political rival Andrej Kiska in the second round of voting.

-Fico began his third term as prime minister after Direction – Social Democracy won a plurality of the vote in the 2016 parliamentary election, subsequently forming a new coalition government.
-In March 2018, owing to the political crisis following the murder of Ján Kuciak, Fico delivered his resignation to Kiska, who then charged Deputy Prime Minister Peter Pellegrini with the formation of a new government.
-He then served in opposition from 2018 to 2023, a period marked by a significant split of his party, and a subsequent shift toward a populist platform.
-Following the 2023 parliamentary election, Fico's party won 22.95% of the vote and 42 seats, becoming the largest party.
-Fico formed a coalition with Voice – Social Democracy, and with the Slovak National Party, and began his fourth term as prime minister on 25 October.
+Fico began his third term as prime minister after Direction – Social Democracy won a plurality of the vote in the 2016 parliamentary election, securing 28.28% of the vote and 49 seats, subsequently forming a coalition government.
+In March 2018, owing to the political crisis following the murder of Ján Kuciak, Fico delivered his resignation to President Kiska, who then charged Deputy Prime Minister Peter Pellegrini with the formation of a new government.
+In the 2020 parliamentary election, his party finished second with 18.29% of the vote and 38 seats.
+Fico served in opposition from 2020 to 2023, a period marked by a significant split of his party, and a subsequent shift toward a populist platform.
+Following the 2023 parliamentary election, Fico's party emerged as the largest with 22.95% of the vote and 42 seats, which led to him forming his fourth Cabinet and returning as prime minister.